kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_basics.md

 %matplotlib inline
 ```

 # The TimeSeries type

 The [ktk.TimeSeries](api/ktk.TimeSeries.rst) type is largely inspired by Matlab's `timeseries` and `tscollection`.
-Every TimeSeries contains time, data, events and metadata.
+Every TimeSeries contains time, data, events, and metadata.

 ## Time and data